ansys/pyansys-geometry/README.rst

 Linux, and MacOS from Python 3.7 to 3.10.
 You can install this on an isolated system with a fresh Python installation or on a virtual environment.

-For example, on Linux with Python 3.7, unzip the wheelhouse archive and install it with the following:
+For example, on Linux with Python 3.7, unzip the wheelhouse archive and install it with:

 .. code:: bash

     unzip ansys-geometry-core-v0.2.dev0-wheelhouse-Linux-3.7.zip wheelhouse
     pip install ansys-geometry-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as above.
+If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the preceding command.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.

 Testing
 -------

 This project takes advantage of `tox`_.
-This tool allows to automate common development tasks (similar to Makefile) but it is oriented towards Python development.
+This tool automate common development tasks (similar to Makefile), but it is oriented towards Python development.

-Using tox
+Using ``tox``
-^^^^^^^^^
+^^^^^^^^^^^^^

-As Makefile has rules, `tox`_ has environments.
-In fact, the tool creates its own virtual environment so anything being tested is isolated from the project in order to guarantee project's integrity.
+While Makefile has rules, `tox`_ has environments.
+In fact, ``tox`` creates its own virtual environment so that anything being tested is isolated from the project to guarantee the project's integrity.

 The following environments commands are provided:

-- **tox -e style**: will check for coding style quality.
+- **tox -e style**: Checks for coding style quality.
-- **tox -e py**: checks for unit tests.
+- **tox -e py**: Checks for unit tests.
-- **tox -e py-coverage**: checks for unit testing and code coverage.
+- **tox -e py-coverage**: Checks for unit testing and code coverage.
-- **tox -e doc**: checs for documentation building process.
+- **tox -e doc**: Checks for documentation building process.

 Raw testing
 ^^^^^^^^^^^

-If required, you can always call the style commands (`black`_, `isort`_, `flake8`_...) or unit testing ones (`pytest`_) from the command line.
+If required, from the command line, you can call style commands, including `black`_, `isort`_, and `flake8`_, and unit testing commands like `pytest`_.
 However, this does not guarantee that your project is being tested in an isolated environment, which is the reason why tools like `tox`_ exist.

-A note on pre-commit
+Using ``pre-commit``
 ^^^^^^^^^^^^^^^^^^^^

 The style checks take advantage of `pre-commit`_.
-Developers are not forced but encouraged to install this tool via:
+Developers are not forced but encouraged to install this tool with:

 .. code:: bash